makersacademy/takeaway-challenge/README.md

 Week 2 weekend challenge to model a takeaway, including connecting to 3rd party API (Twilio) to send confirmation sms messages.

+Files:
+- takeaway.rb: The main program, which holds the restaurant itsef and handles user interaction
+- menu.rb: Holds the menu items, and related methods
+- order.rb: Creates a specific order and related methods

 Requirements
 -------